Do you feel like you have more month than money? Do you look at your bank account and wonder, “where did all the money go?”

-A printable budget is included in my Family Budget Spreadsheets bundle.
-Or, you can find blank calendar pages by Googling, “free calendar template” or I’ve found blank monthly calendars at the Dollar Tree.
+Receive a printable monthly calendar (and other freebies) when you sign up for my weekly email newsletter.
+Or, you can find blank calendar pages by Googling, “free calendar template.”
+I’ve also found blank monthly calendars at Dollar Tree.

 This total is how much you will be budgeting for, so be sure to be accurate.
 If your paychecks are inconsistent, you will need to cautiously estimate your after-tax income.

 4. Next, under the list of your income sources, write the word, “EXPENSES.”
 SEE SAMPLE BUDGET PIC BELOW.
 Break your expenses into two categories:

 - Non-necessity/extra (can survive without, but nice to have).